-6.3.2.1 Base, Storm Runoff and Flood Control Flows
+6.3.2.1 Baseflow, Storm Runoff, and Flood Control Flows

 Releases from New Bullards Bar Reservoir are made through the New Colgate Powerhouse, and through the dam's bottom outlet or its gated spillway.
-Operations of New Bullards Bar Reservoir can be described in terms of: 1) water management operations (i.e., baseflow operations); 2) storm runoff operations; and 3) flood control operations.
+Operations of New Bullards Bar Reservoir can be described in terms of: 1) water management operations (baseflow operations); 2) storm runoff operations; and 3) flood control operations.